Wastewater-based epidemiology: Applications against major outbreaks

 Wastewater surveillance, which substantially expanded during the earlier COVID-19 pandemic was used to detect monkeypox in the 2022 monkeypox outbreak.

-It is unclear how cost-effective wastewater surveillance is but national coordination and standardized methods could be useful.
-Less common infections may be difficult to detect, including such as those that cause hepatitis or foodborne illness.
+It is unclear how cost-effective wastewater surveillance is, but national coordination and standardized methods could be useful.
+Less common infections may be difficult to detect, including, such as those that cause hepatitis or foodborne illness.
 A warning of increased cases from wastewater surveillance can "provide health departments with critical lead time for making decisions about resource allocation and preventive measures" and "unlike testing of individual people, wastewater testing provides insights into the entire population within a catchment area".

 A 2023 report by the National Academies of Sciences, Engineering and Medicine called for moving from the grass roots system that "sprung up in an ad hoc way, fueled by volunteerism and emergency pandemic-related funding" to a more standardized national system and suggested such a system "should be able to track a variety of potential threats, which could include future coronavirus variants, flu viruses, antibiotic resistant bacteria and entirely new pathogens".

 Antimicrobial resistance

 In 2022, genomic epidemiologists reported results from a global survey of antimicrobial resistance (AMR) via genomic wastewater-based epidemiology, finding large regional variations, providing maps, and suggesting resistance genes are also passed on between microbial species that are not closely related.
+A 2023 review on wastewater-based epidemiology opined the necessity of surveillance wastewater from farms with livestock, wet markets and surrounding areas given the greater risk of pathogen spillover to humans.